 Aromatherapy Massage (AR101)

-For our Aromatherapy Diploma Students this 7 day Aromatherapy Massage Course is one of 2 in-house modules which form part of their Clinical Aromatherapy Diploma studies, the remainder being the four distance-learning modules
+For our Aromatherapy Diploma Students this 7 day Aromatherapy Massage Course is one of 2 in-house modules which form part of their Clinical Aromatherapy Diploma studies.
+The other in-house module is the 5 day Aromatherapy Practical Module.
+In addition to the 2 in-house modules there are four distance-learning modules.

 Exemptions: Students taking the Clinical Aromatherapy Diploma should submit details of their Massage qualifications (level 3 or beyond) if they want exemption from this Aromatherapy Massage Module (case-studies will still be required).